mirzausman371/Test-Task/src/pages/docs/v1/03-advanced-topics/01-fees.md

 This amount would not affect the fee paid by traders, but would affect the amount received by liquidity providers.

 Rather than calculating this charge on swaps, which would significantly increase gas costs for all users, the charge is instead calculated when liquidity is added or removed.
-See the <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> for more details.
+See the <a href='#' target='_blank' rel='noopener noreferrer'>whitepaper</a> for more details.